centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-monitoring-iplabel-newtest-restapi.md

 A read-only account (login/password) to the Newtest RestAPI is required.

-The Plugin queries the '/rest/api/results' URL path
+The default URL path queried by the Plugin is '/rest/api/results'.
+This path can be changed in the related Host Macro if necessary.

 ## Setup